 There is also a biological component to marijuana dependence.
 With daily use, the brain adapts by reducing production of its natural endocannabinoid neurotransmitters.

 The most recent statistics show that some 4 million people in the United States meet the criteria for cannabis use disorder.
 However, less than 150,000 people per year seek treatment for the disorder.

-Teen Marijuana Rehab
+Teen Rehab for Marijuana Addiction

 At Newport Academy, we can help teens overcome their addiction to marijuana.

 Our inpatient treatment program provides a sober environment where teens can get off the drug.
 But we don’t stop there.
 Our approach focuses on guiding teens to understand and address the underlying issues prompting their marijuana use.
 Moreover, we help them learn new coping skills to support sustainable recovery for the future.

 If you believe that your teen has a serious problem with marijuana, we urge you to contact us and learn more about how our program can help your family.